Spagettileg/reboot-pbf/README.md

 > Delivery costs of replacement rugby boots should be borne by the original boot donator [READ]

-## Information Architecture
-### Application Framework
-Django application framework was a prerequisite in the design of this project, according to the project brief.

-### Database Selection
-Django framework is fast, secure and scalable.
-Provides a dynamic CRUD (create, read, update and delete) interface, configured with admin models and generated via introspection. requiring SQL database
- - SQLITE3 database was used for development of this project on my local machine
- - PostgresSQL was used support the full production of the Re-Boot website.
-An enterprise-level, object-relational DBMS that uses procedural languages like Perl and Python, in addition to SQL-level code

-### Data Models

-TBC...

 ### CSS Framework
 Bootstrap 4 was the chosen framework for styling my project.
 I used the bootstrap grid extensively to support responsiveness on mobile, tablet and desktop devices.